kubernetes/ingress-nginx/docs/user-guide/cli-arguments.md

       --version                           Shows release information about the NGINX Ingress controller --vmodule moduleSpec                comma-separated list of pattern=N settings for file-filtered logging --watch-namespace string            Namespace to watch for Ingress.
-Default is to watch all namespaces
+Default is to watch all namespaces --dynamic-reload                    Defines if NGINX should add/remove virtualhosts without the classic reload (default false)
 ```